-The admissions number for each year group except nursery is 60 and each year group except nursery consists of two classes of 25.
-Classes will normally be maintained at 30 when there are sufficient applicants to do so, that is classes of 30 are defined as 'full'.
-The school will not admit more pupils than the admission number in any year group except as specified in 'Exceptions to Class Size Constraints' below.
-The nursery has 50 part-time places and these form a single class.
+The admissions number for each class and year group is given below.
+Classes will normally be maintained at the admissions number given sufficient applicants to do so, that is classes of the following sizes are defined as 'full'.
+The school will not admit more pupils than the admission number in any class or year group except as specified in 'Exceptions to Class Size Constraints' below.